alsalafiyyah/alsalafiyyah.github.io/_posts/2020/2020-08-30-hadith-none-of-you-will-have-faith.md

 date: 2020/08/30
 lang: en
 category: ["tafsir", hadiths]
-excerpt: "Would you please explain the meaning of the following Hadith: 'None of you will have faith until his desire is in accordance with what I have brought.'"
+summary: "Would you please explain the meaning of the following Hadith: 'None of you will have faith until his desire is in accordance with what I have brought.'"
 muftis:
   chairman:
     - name: Shaykh Abdul-Aziz ibn Baz